 Is there anyone you know who is not "in Christ"?

 If so, what does this mean for them?

 If you are a follower of Jesus, then His resurrection proves the truth of your salvation.
 On the flip side, it proves the truth of the condemnation that is upon all who do not believe.

-Paul cuts straight to the heart of the matter in verse 34:
+Paul cuts straight to the heart of the matter in 1 Corinthians 15:34,

-According to Paul, these believers need to dwell soberly on the truth of their salvation in Christ and the condemnation that is upon the world and stop sinning.
+According to Paul, these believers need to dwell soberly on the truth of their salvation in Christ.
+They likewise need to dwell on the condemnation upon the world.
+And, they need to stop sinning.
 Stop paying attention to unimportant matters.
 Stop bragging about yourself and your favorite teacher/leader.
 Stop putting your eyes on the world and the things that are fading away.

 Do you agree with Paul?

-Do you think it's shameful that the church hides the light of the gospel under a basket and fights amongst themselves on doctrines and matters of theology that are of lesser importance than the gospel, which is of first importance?
+Do you think it's shameful that the church hides the light of the gospel under a basket while we fight amongst ourselves on doctrines and matters of theology that are of lesser importance than the gospel, which is of first importance?